Let's Wish for Some Sun and a Warm Morning

 Business: You want to ride at a sustained 17mph+ or faster and will probably be tracking your stats.
-(Suggested bike type: Road Bikes)
+This group moves and you will want a basic understanding of pace lines.
+(Suggested bike type: Road Bikes).
+The Business group rides on open road for the full 23 - 28 mile loop.

 Business Casual: You want to ride at a brisk pace (avg 15mph), but aren't looking to set any land speed or time records.
-(Road and flat-bar Road bikes)
+(Road and flat-bar Road bikes).
+The Business Casual group rides a mixture of open road and bike paths for the 23 mile loop.

 Casual: You know it's going to be a beautiful Saturday morning and some good fresh air and a little exercise is a great way to wake up.
-(Anything that would be sold in a bike shop. eBikes are welcome!)
+(Anything that would be sold in a bike shop is welcome including eBikes.)
+Casual riders will do a mixture of bike path and 5 miles of open road to complete the 17 mile loop.